 The fuel injection pump is the most important component of the diesel engine, requiring the utmost caution in handling.
-The fuel injection pump has been thoroughly bench-tested and the owner/operator is cautioned not to attempt to service it.
+The fuel injection pump has been thoroughly bench-tested and the owner-operator is cautioned not to attempt to service it.
 If it requires servicing, remove it and take it to an authorized fuel injection pump service facility.
-Do not attempt to disassembly and repair it.
+Do not attempt to disassemble and repair it.
+Do not send the timing shims with the injection pump, leave on engine.